 Is it weird if guys do yoga?

-From reading this post, we hope we’ve already answered that question for you but we’ll say it again for those at the back…
+From reading this post, we hope we’ve already answered that question for you but I’ll say it again for those at the back…

 With so many surprising benefits, it’s no wonder that more and more men are taking an interest in yoga and all it has to offer.
 Don’t be afraid to break the mold and experience it for yourself.
 Yoga is no longer just for women.
 It’s something men can enjoy as part of yoga for men beginners classes or at home, following online yoga videos.